raspberrypilearning/alien-language/en/step_3.md

 --- task ---
 + Click on **Add example** and record yourself saying your alien word.

++ Repeat until you have recorded **at least eight examples** of your alien word for "left".
 --- /task ---

 --- task ---
-+ Repeat the process to record **at least eight examples** of your alien word for "left".
---- /task ---

---- task ---
-+ Create another label called `right` and repeat the process to record eight examples of your alien word for "right".
++ Create another label called `right` and record eight examples of your alien word for "right".
 --- /task ---